-- 1.1 A free public education that is complete and focused on the "whole child" so all students feel healthy, safe, engaged, supported, and challenged.
-This education must also meet federal standards, like the Every Student Succeeds Act. - 1.2 High-quality, rigorous curriculum that prepares students for success in college, career, and civic life, and inspires students to think critically and contribute high-quality work. - 1.2a This curriculum should address academic and social-emotional learning opportunities for all students, including diverse learners, English learners, and advanced learners. - 1.3 A written copy of the CPS Student Code of Conduct. - 1.4 Information about graduation requirements and electives, including courses, examinations, grading rules, and information on assistance to meet requirements. - 1.5 Information about how to enroll in special programs or courses such as Career and Technical Education (CTE) programs; and honors, AP, and IB courses. - 1.6 Instruction from teachers that have been trained to deliver and explain rigorous content appropriate for the grade level and subject. - 1.7 Regular updates, formal and informal, about their learning progress and promotion. - 1.8 Regular access to a school counselor in order to get confidential personal, social, educational, behavioral, and career advice and resources.12.3 - 1.8a CPS counselors are "mandated reporters."
-This means that if a student under the age of 18 discloses information indicating that they are being abused, may be in harm, or are/may be planning to harm themselves, the counselor must notify the student's parent/guardian and/or proper authorities. - 1.9 Expect involvement in decision-making about how schools work by participating in the Local School Council (LSC), Student Advisory Council (SAC), Student Voice Committee, student council, or other school/ community-based organization. - 1.10 Special protections for diverse learners such as, students who have or are in the process of obtaining an Individualized Education Program (IEP).
-This is covered by a federal law called the Individuals with Disabilities Act (IDEA).
+- A free public education that is complete and focused on the "whole child" so all students feel healthy, safe, engaged, supported, and challenged.
+This education must also meet federal standards, like the Every Student Succeeds Act.4 - High-quality, rigorous curriculum that prepares students for success in college, career, and civic life, and inspires students to think critically and contribute high-quality work. - This curriculum should address academic and social-emotional learning opportunities for all students, including diverse learners, English learners, and advanced learners.9 - A written copy of the CPS Student Code of Conduct.2 - Information about graduation requirements and electives, including courses, examinations, grading rules, and information on assistance to meet requirements.2 - Information about how to enroll in special programs or courses such as career and Technical Education (CTE) programs; and honors, AP, and IB courses. - Instruction from teachers that have been trained to deliver and explain rigorous content appropriate for the grade level and subject.2 - Regular updates, formal and informal, about their learning progress and promotion.2 - Regular access to a school counselor in order to get confidential personal, social, educational, behavioral, and career advice and resources.^{12.3} - CPS counselors are "mandated reporters".
+This means that if a student under the age of 18 discloses information indicating that they are being abused, may be in harm, or are may be planning to harm themselves, the counselor must notify the student's parent/guardian and/or proper authorities.^{10, 11} - Expect involvement in decision-making about how schools work by participating in the Local School Council (LSC), Student Advisory Council (SAC), Student Voice Committee, student council, or other school/ community-based organization.3 - Special protection for diverse learners such as, students who have or are in the process of obtaining an Individualized Education Program (IEP).
+This is covered by a federal law called the Individuals with Disabilities Act (IDEA).2